HadrienG2/hists-mt/Notes.md

       the long run.
 But I have the impression that the bulk of the overhead is in ROOT's RHist right now, as I cannot explain why the overhead jumps up so much while instantiating 2D and 3D hists otherwise.
 To be confirmed!
+    * Meh.
+After some extra testing, it seems that GCC will just ignore my extern template statements.
+Need to understand why...